ManoMitra/ManoMitra-WebApp/README.md

 ---

-## Screenshot

-*(A screenshot of the main application dashboard would go here.
-This is a placeholder.)*

----

 ## Key Features

 *   **Interactive Calendar & Day View**: Easily view and manage daily and weekly schedules.
 Past dates are disabled to reduce confusion.